ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/06-open-addressing.md

 ### Linear probing

-The simplest approach to collsion resolution is simply to move down the table from the home slot until a free slot is found.
+The simplest approach to collision resolution is simply to move down the table from the home slot until a free slot is found.
 This is known as [linear probing]{.term}.
 The probe function for simple linear probing is $\textbf{p}(K, i) = i$.
 That is, the $i$ th